-Last year, the event started in Hinksey Pool at 9am on Sunday 30th June.
-Participants drop off their bikes with marshals at Grandpont Nursery School beforehand, and make their way to the pool for a staggered start from 9am onwards (exact times are allocated beforehand).
-There are multiple swimming lanes so that families can start off at the same time.
-We expect all participants to finish by roughly 11.30am (noon at the latest) at the South Oxford Adventure Playground.
-More detailed information can be found in our leaflet and you can also look at an online digital map of the course.
+The event starts in Hinksey Pool at 9.30am.
+Participants drop off their bikes with marshals at Grandpont Nursery School beforehand, and make their way to the pool where the start times are staggered over about an hour (personalised times allocated beforehand).
+We expect participants to finish roughly an hour later at the South Oxford Adventure Playground.
+Feel free to look at an online digital map of the course.

 Take part here.
 Full details are given in the 2022 participant pack, but please don’t hesitate to email us, or come and find out more either at the Family Room or from the main event organiser, Yan Wong (159 Marlborough Road).
 We also have a detailed event plan should you need it.

-Sorry, the 2019 family triathlon event has already happened.
+Sorry, the 2022 family triathlon event has already happened.
 Thanks to all the participants who made it such a success.
 Don't forget to sponsor someone if you haven't done so yet.
 See you next year!

-new!
-T-shirts: this year we are aiming to produce some fantastic T-shirts with the our logo - make you child proud to have completed a triathlon!
-Just put the required sizes in the box on the entry form, or email us to sort out your required size.
-We are aiming to keep costs low, just £6 for an adult or £5 for a kid’s top: allow your child to prove they’ve completed a triathlon!
+If you would like a Family Triathlon T-shirt, return the form by Friday 17th June with the required sizes in the box on the entry form, or email us to sort out your required size.
+We aim to keep costs low, just £15 for an adult or £10 for a kid’s top: allow your child to prove they’ve completed a triathlon!

 The entry fee helps cover our costs, but if you collect enough sponsorship, you can simply ask us to waive the fee for you.
 And if you are part of a family fleeing from persecution, e.g. recent refugees from Ukraine or similiar, we would be happy to offer a 90% discount on the entry fee: just let us know when entering.